Unusual Comparisons: An ED Original content style, where we take 2 very opposite and different items and show you, exactly how similar they might be.

 Exhibit C: When the lemonade is just bad.
 And it leaves the worst aftertaste.
 We shouldn’t forget that we can make it again.

 I am not being preachy here.

 The sense of desperate helplessness can be overwhelming.
 Sure.
-It is just a verifiable fact that just about too many people facing a quarter life crisis have come out better from it.
+It is just a verifiable fact that just about too many people facing a quarter-life crisis have come out better from it.

-It’s devastating when life completely falls apart around you, but optimistically there always light at the end of the tunnel.
+It’s devastating when life completely falls apart around you, but optimistically there is always light at the end of the tunnel.
 Maybe not fairytale perfection, but just many chances to improve and be happier.

 Exhibit D: The simplicity of lemonade is stunning.
 So is the simplicity of small enduring happiness that you must recognize to live well.